Share this page

 Learn X in Y minutes

-Where X=clojure macros
+Where X=Clojure macros

 As with all Lisps, Clojure’s inherent homoiconicity gives you access to the full extent of the language to write code-generation routines called “macros”.
 Macros provide a powerful way to tailor the language to your needs.